-Pupils and staff are allocated to one of our four houses: Baird, Bell, Bruce or Wallace.
+Pupils and staff are allocated to one of our four houses based on our school values: Respect, Inclusion, Friednship and Fairness.

 Interviews are held at the beginning of each session to elect a Captain and Vice-Captain for each house from our Primary 7 pupils.